Philippine noontime variety television shows: MTB: Ang Saya Saya (2004–2005)

-Wowowee (2005–2010)
+Wowowee, It's Showtime, Pilipinas Win Na Win, Happy Yipee Yehey!, and Wowowillie (2005–present)

 Wowowee was ABS-CBN's longest-running noontime show.
 Former MTB main host Revillame returned on the noontime slot with the new show Wowowee on February 5, 2005.
 ABS-CBN's influence worldwide (via TFC) helped Wowowee lead the noontime race for years.

-Wowowee faced controversies during its five-year run on television.
+The show faced controversies during its five-year run on television.
 The ULTRA Stampede, which happened during the first anniversary of the show, led to the death of 71 people.
 The Guinness World Records cited the incident as "the greatest death toll in a game show."
 Another controversy was the Hello Papi scandal, wherein Revillame allegedly cheated a contestant during the jackpot round on one of the Wowowee's game segments.
 The scandal also led to an on-air argument between Revillame and de Leon.
+Wowowee underwent two incarnations, with the first from February 5, 2005, to February 4, 2006, and second and final from March 11, 2006, to July 30, 2010.

+It's Showtime started as Showtime which was a morning talent show that started airing on October 24, 2009, as a lead-in program to Wowowee, overtook the ratings of both Wowowee and EB.

 Competition became harder for EB so they decided to take a different approach.
 To celebrate their 30th anniversary in 2009, they honored people from different fields, gave scholarships to honor students, and built classrooms for public schools in different provinces.
 EB also renovated their studio to accommodate more studio audience, install LED screens, and to commemorate the first death anniversary of Francis Magalona on March 6, 2010.
-EB also launched its widely popular segment Juan for All, All for Juan: Bayanihan of D' Pipol (a regular segment which broadcasts from different barangays).
+EB also launched its widely popular segment Juan for All, All for Juan: Bayanihan of D' Pipol (a regular segment which broadcasts remotely from different barangays).

 In 2010, Revillame threatened ABS-CBN management to remove radio/TV host Jobert Sucaldito, or he would resign from the noontime show due to Sucaldito's criticisms against Revillame and Wowowee.
 On May 5, Revillame left permanently.
-After negotiations between Revillame and the network, the network decided that Wowowee would air its final episode on July 30, 2010 (coinciding with Eat Bulaga!'s 31st anniversary).
+After negotiations between Revillame and the network, the network decided that Wowowee would end its second and final incarnation that started on March 11, 2006, and the program overall on July 30, 2010 (coinciding with Eat Bulaga!'s 31st anniversary on ABS-CBN's rival GMA).
 The show was replaced by Pilipinas Win Na Win.
-Revillame subsequently had stints with TV5 from October 23, 2010 (five months after he left from hosting Wowowee on May 5, 2010 and three months after the said show ended on July 30 of that year) to October 12, 2013 as a primetime game show host in Willing Willie, Wil Time Bigtime and briefly returned to noontime with Wowowillie.
-In 2015, he returned to Philippine television with hosting Wowowin, a primetime variety game show with the same format with Wowowee airing since 2015.